 9 days / 8 nights

-Experience an active journey hiking the lakes of the volcanic crater of Sete Cidades, where you can also kayak, paddle board and bike.
+Experience an active journey hiking the lakes of the volcanic crater of Sete Cidades.
 Bathe in natural thermal pools in the midst of the outdoors and learn about the volcanic formation of the islands in Capelinhos Volcano.
 Cook your dinner in natural volcanic ovens and sip the wine of the tsars in the UNESCO World Heritage designated Pico Island vineyards.
 Enjoy a world-class whale watching excursion to discover the marine wildlife of the Azores Islands such as our resident sperm whales, common dolphins and bottlenose dolphins.
 This adventure is an all-encompassing Azorean experience!

 An esteemed, veteran travel writer for Forbes magazine recently said of this trip, “Wonderful itinerary, incredibly balanced, enough activity and plenty of local culture.
 Bravo!”
 And if he’s impressed, then you know this trip is something truly special.
-The accommodations are often historical landmarks, including a 16th century fort.
-The activities are varied, from biking a trail along a volcanic rim to whale watching via zodiac boat to walking across volcanic soils to hiking (and camping atop) the island chain’s highest mountain.
-While certainly an active tour, culture is infused throughout too as you explore a UNESCO heritage site, cook at traditional meal over hot lava stones, visit a local cheese factory, savor traditional barbeques, indulge in thermal baths, enjoy a “Viola da Terra” (traditional Azorean guitar) live music, and so much more!
+The accommodations are often historical landmarks, including a 16th-century fort.
+While certainly an active tour, culture is infused throughout too as you explore a UNESCO heritage site, cook a traditional meal over hot lava stones, visit a local cheese factory, savor traditional barbeques, indulge in thermal baths, enjoy a “Viola da Terra” (traditional Azorean guitar) live music, and so much more!

 - Learn about the fauna, flora, history, and volcanic formation of the island

 - Tour Horta City, their famous marina, and the infamous Peter’s Café for tales of whalers and sailors that called this island home